Day 1-3: Ljubljana - Bled - Piran

 Day 8: Hvar & Korcula Islands

 We board a high speed catamaran for the island of Hvar where we have a walking tour through the narrow streets to the 15th Century Franciscan Monastery followed by a visit to the Renaissance Cloister.
-We visit St Stephen's Cathedral and the Arsenal, a thick-walled fortress overlooking the harbor, where Europe's oldest community theater opened in 1612.
+Visit St Stephen's Cathedral and the Arsenal, a thick-walled fortress overlooking the harbor where Europe's oldest community theater opened in 1612.
 Enjoy free time to meander.
 Later we board a ferry for the one hour ride to the island of Korcula.

 Bosnia and Herzegovina